-Runners, cyclists and strolling couples and families frequent the palace grounds.
-There are tours of the grounds as well, and you can get in to see the Imperial art collection for free.
+Runners, cyclists and strolling couples and families frequent the outer palace grounds.
+There are tours of the grounds as well, and you can get in to see the imperial art collection for free.

 - The seasonal flowers and castle ruins in the East Garden

 - Taking advantage of the free admission to the Imperial art collection

 The outer gardens of the Imperial Palace are extensive, and can be reached from several different gates and metro stations.

 The Ote-mon gate is a popular option, since it was the main gate of Edo Castle.
 The gate is a five-minute walk from the Otemachi subway station, or a 15-minute walk from Tokyo Station.

 The Hirakawamon and Kita-hanebashimon gates are located closer to Kitanomaru Park; both are a five-minute walk from Takebashi Station on the Tozai metro line.

 Although much smaller than in its heyday, the grounds of the Imperial Palace Gardens are around 115 hectares and are divided into four main parts.
 Three are open to visitors — the Kokyo Gaien National Garden , Imperial Palace East Garden and Kitanomaru Park .
 The inner palace area can only be visited on special tours, which depart from the Kikyo-mon Gate.

 Each of the three gardens has its own character.
 Kokyo Gaien National Garden is the most urban, offering views of the towering skyscrapers of busy Marunouchi that contrast with the Meiji era (1868-1912) Nijubashi bridge and black pines.

 Housing Ninomaru—an Edo period (1603-1867) garden—the East Garden are a delightful secret park filled with blooming flowers, ancient walls and the elegant Suwano teahouse.
 A few guardhouses from the period have also survived.